takattowo/OutlookDevicePolicyBypass/README.md

 ## Install

 1. Grab the APK from the [Releases](../../releases) page.
-2. Install it: `adb install OutlookDevicePolicyBypass-release.apk` (or just open the file on the phone).
+2. Install it.
 3. Open LSPosed Manager → enable the module → make sure Outlook is in scope.
-4. Force-stop Outlook, reopen it, sign in normally.
-No more "Activate Device Admin" screen.
+4. Force-stop Outlook, and enjoy!

 If something looks off: `adb logcat -s OutlookPolicyBypass`.